SonicDMG/build_log_judger/README.md

 ### You will be Judged!
 ![judge image](static/cyberpunk_judge.webp)

-Build Log Judge is a Generateive AI application using Streamlit.io that allows users to upload various types of files (docx, pdf, txt, md) and get a final score based on the content and quality of the files.
+Build Log Judge is a Generative AI application using [Langflow](https://www.langflow.org/) and [Streamlit.io](https://streamlit.io/) that allows users to upload various types of files (docx, pdf, txt, md) and get a final score based on the content and quality of the files.

+The prompt template and URLs used in the build_log_judger.json file in Langflow are specifically tuned to look for products releated to DataStax and our partners.
+You can tune this yourself by updating the vendor list and URL components in Langflow.

 ## Installation